 Youth Offender: Local Remands

-Although the sub-section uses the word "impracticable" in relation to those under 12 years, the construction of the statutory provision makes clear that the type of accommodation in which the local authority propose to place the youth is not a factor which the custody officer may take into account in considering whether the transfer is acceptable.
-As the detention of young people under 12 in secure accommodation would not be available to the Court, other than at the instigation of the local authority, itself under Section 25 of the Children Act 1989 it would be improper to try and use Section 38(6) PACE 1984 to achieve it.
+Although the new sub-section uses the word "impracticable" in relation to those under 12 years, the construction of the statutory provision makes clear that the type of accommodation in which the local authority propose to place the youth is not a factor which the custody officer may take into account in considering whether the transfer is acceptable.
+As the detention of young people under 12 in youth detention would not be available to the Court, other than at the instigation of the local authority, itself under Section 25 of the Children Act 1989 it would be improper to try and use Section 38(6) PACE 1984 to achieve it.

 see also Legal Guidance on Youth Offenders

 Crown Court Applications: Pre-Committal or Transfer

 The jurisdiction of the Crown Court is covered by Section 81 Supreme Court Act 1981 as amended (Archbold 3 - 175).
 By virtue of Rule 19(2) Crown Court Rules 1982, the Prosecutor is entitled to at least 24 hours' notice in writing from the Defence of the intention to make a bail application to the Crown Court (Archbold 3 - 181).

 The period of 24 hours must not be waived unless adequate information is readily accessible and the file can be thoroughly prepared for the purposes of the application.

 It is vital that Unit Heads ensure that a system is in place that provides for the thorough review and preparation of files which are to be the subject of a Crown Court bail application.

 The use of fax facilities may assist the transmission of bail documents to the appropriate office but Prosecutors and Paralegal Officers need to bear in mind that fax is only viable where a relatively small amount of material has to be transmitted.
 The date and time of receipt of the notice must be recorded on the notice itself.
 The use of Secure E-mail may be the most appropriate way to transfer this information.